The Newsletter plugin supports multilanguage blogs managed with WPML and Polylang. Translatepress is partially supported.

 [newsletter] shortcode.
 Please review it before proceed.

 In a multilanguage blog, this page should have as many variants as the number of languages available: Newsletter uses your configured page and asks the multilanguage plugin to return the correct translated version.
-That behavior may change in the future following our users feedback.

 Every page version must contain the